 Gather your supplies.
 Supplies can include potting soil, shovels, plants, seeds, containers and whatever you plant to use to frame your garden if you choose to do so.
 When you are choosing your herbs think about whether you’ll be starting with seeds or plants and this will help you know what you need to buy when you get to this step.
 This project can be very frugal if you up-cycle containers or garden frames, use natural means of mulching and get creative with where you find your plants.
 It’s all about creative planning.

 learn to grow your own herb garden.
-Sign up for your garden, your herbs The 5 day video course for customizing your herb garden
+Sign up for your garden, your herbs The 8 day email course for customizing your herb garden

 Get your hands dirty!